Blog /

 EV/Revenue: The Multiple That Survives When Earnings Don't

-FCF Yield: What You're Actually Earning on the Market Cap Today
+FCF Yield: What You're Actually Earning Today

 DCF vs Multiples: When to Use Each Valuation Method